timacdonald/json-api/README.md

 }
 ```

-🎉 You have just created your first JSON:API resource.
+🎉 You have just created your first JSON:API resource 🎉

 Congratulations...and what. a. rush!

 We will now dive into returning relationships for your `UserResource`, but if you would like to explore more complex attribute features, you may like to jump ahead: